Áras an Uachtaráin

+History

 Origins

 The original house was designed by park ranger and amateur architect Nathaniel Clements in the mid-18th century.
 It was bought by the Crown in the 1780s to become the summer residence of the Lord Lieutenant of Ireland, the British viceroy in the Kingdom of Ireland.
 His official residence was in the Viceregal Apartments in Dublin Castle.
 The house in the park later became the Viceregal Lodge, the "out of season" residence of the Lord Lieutenant (also known as the Viceroy), where he lived for most of the year from the 1820s onwards.
 During the Social Season (January to Saint Patrick's Day in March), he lived in state in Dublin Castle.

 Phoenix Park once contained three official state residences.
 The Viceregal Lodge, the Chief Secretary's Lodge and the Under Secretary's Lodge.
 The Chief Secretary's Lodge, now called Deerfield, is the official residence of the United States Ambassador to Ireland.
-The Under Secretary's Lodge, now demolished, served for many years as the Apostolic Nunciature.
+The Under Secretary's Lodge, now demolished, served for many years as the Apostolic Nunciature, the Medieval core of the building surviving as Ashtown Castle.

 Some historians have claimed that the garden front portico of Áras an Uachtaráin (which can be seen by the public from the main road through the Phoenix Park) was used as a model by Irish architect James Hoban, who designed the White House in Washington, D.C.
 However, the porticoes were not part of Hoban's original design and were, in fact, added to the White House at a later date by Benjamin Henry Latrobe.

 Phoenix Park Murders

 In 1882, its grounds were the location of the Phoenix Park Murders.
-The Chief Secretary for Ireland (the British Cabinet minister with responsibility for Irish affairs), Lord Frederick Cavendish, and his undersecretary, Thomas Henry Burke, were stabbed to death with surgical knives while walking back to the residence from Dublin Castle.
+The Chief Secretary for Ireland (the British Cabinet minister with responsibility for Irish affairs), Lord Frederick Cavendish, and his Under-Secretary, Thomas Henry Burke, were stabbed to death with surgical knives while walking back to the residence from Dublin Castle.
 A small insurgent group called the Irish National Invincibles was responsible.
-The 5th Earl Spencer, the then Lord Lieutenant, heard the victims' screams from a window in the ground floor drawing room.
+John Spencer, 5th Earl Spencer, the then Lord Lieutenant, heard the victims' screams from a window in the ground floor drawing room.